dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

 }
 ```

-You can also pass values to parameter through console arguments, FlubuCore config file.
+You can also pass values to parameter through console arguments or FlubuCore config file.

 `Flubu targetName2 -destination=SomeOtherDestination`